INFORMSJoC/2021.0343/README.md

 [![INFORMS Journal on Computing Logo](https://INFORMSJoC.github.io/logos/INFORMS_Journal_on_Computing_Header.jpg)](https://pubsonline.informs.org/journal/ijoc)

-# Reference Vector Assisted Candidate Search with Aggregated Surrogate for Computationally Expensive Many Objective Optimization Problems
+# RECAS: An RBF Surrogate-Based Algorithm for Expensive Many-Objective Optimization Problems

 This archive is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [MIT License](LICENSE).